 SEEKING UNION REPRESENTATION

-Your union is here to ensure that your workplace rights are respected in this difficult time.
-You can reach our friendly staff by calling our office at (416) 593-7057 or by emailing us at firstname.lastname@example.org.
-(NOTE: sending an email to this account will not automatically result in a grievance being filed).
+Your Union is here to ensure that your workplace rights are respected during this difficult time.
+If your rights are being violated, reach us at (416) 593-7057 or email firstname.lastname@example.org.
+(Note that sending an email to this account will not automatically result in a grievance being filed).